shamsa-abid/academic-kickstart/content/authors/admin/_index.md

   - Visitors
 ---

-Shamsa Abid is a PhD Candidate of Computer Science specializing in Code Recommendation at the Lahore University of Managment Sciences Software Engineering Lab.
-Her research interests include software reuse, code recommendation systems and information retrieval.
+I am a PhD Candidate of Computer Science specializing in Code Recommendation at the Lahore University of Managment Sciences.
+My research interests include software reuse, code recommendation systems and information retrieval.